Linn-Kristin Riegelhuth Koren

 Linn-Kristin Riegelhuth Koren (born 1 August 1984) is a retired Norwegian handball player for the Norwegian national team, who last played for Larvik HK.
 She is commonly known as Linka.
 Outside handball she is a qualified nurse.

+She was included in the European Handball Federation Hall of Fame in 2023.

 Career

 Club career

 Riegelhuth started playing handball at her hometown club Ski.
 She later played for Holmlia and Furuset until Larvik HK showed an interest for her.
 She was only 17 when she signed with Larvik for the 2002/03 season.

 Riegelhuth was top scorer in the Norwegian league in the 2005/06 season (shared first place with Linn Jørum Sulland, both 159 goals).
 In 2006/07 she was again top scorer (221 goals), and was voted Player of the year in the Norwegian league.
 She won the Cup Winners' Cup in 2008 with Larvik.
 She also participated on the Champions League 2008/09 and was top scorer of the competition until Larvik was eliminated.

 In January 2009, Riegelhuth signed a two-year contract with Danish club FCK Håndbold where she will start playing at the end of the 2008/09 season.